tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - Five uncut gemstones: an amethyst (10-60gp), a rose quartz (50-300gp), and a topaz (100-600gp). ​​If cut and polished by a skilled gemcutter, the topaz could sell for perhaps quadruple; the amethyst and rose quartz could sell for double.
 From [[Agata's Treasure]].
 - A single turquoise, shaped into a perfect blue sphere the size of a robin’s egg.
 Could sell for 200-1200gp.
 From [[Agata's Treasure]].
 ### Jewelry
+- A set of three plain golden rings, found as part of [[Apollyon's Tower Treasure]].
+Of Drankorian make.
 - An elaborate amulet of Gazankoa, made of ivory and gold, decorated with sapphires, taken from [[Buruli]] as part of the [[Merfolk Quest Treasure]]
 - Three silver armbands, each finely worked and decorated with pearls, taken from [[Buruli]] as part of the [[Merfolk Quest Treasure]]
 - 17 amulets of [[Gazankoa]].
 Each amulet has a pearl in the center, with eight tentacles curling off in a spiral pattern.
 They are made of a variety of materials: 6 of shell, 7 of some kind of resin, 3 of ivory, and 1 of silver.
 Taken from various merfolk guards, as part of the [[Merfolk Quest Treasure]]